sergiofgonzalez/docker-book/03-sample-containers/README.md

 A containerized MongoDB 3.4 with a volume mapped for the data directory.

 ## [13 &mdash; Apache Spark 2.2.0 standalone cluster](./e13-spark-standalone-cluster/)
+A containerized stack for a Spark standalone cluster including a *Spark Master* and one or several *Spark Workers*.
+The stack is ready to be deployed to *Docker Compose* or *Docker Swarm*.